Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

 \section{Related works}

 We firstly review the gradient de-conflict methods for MONs.
-Then we introduce the researches about the sparsity of deep neural networks in the second part because the structure sparsity is strongly associated with the disentanglement and substructure extraction of neural networks.
+Then, we introduce prior research regarding the sparsity of deep neural networks, given that structural sparsity is closely related to the disentanglement and substructure extraction within neural networks.